 OHIO GLASS MUSEUM WELCOMES VISITORS

-The Ohio Glass Museum, at 124 W. Main Street, Lancaster, is currently open for tours Tuesday through Saturday from 1pm to 4pm.
-The OGM Gift Shop will also be open from 12pm to 4pm, Tuesday through Friday and 1pm to 4pm on Saturdays and Sundays thru December.
+The Ohio Glass Museum, at 124 W. Main Street, Lancaster, is currently open for tours by Appointment Only by calling 740-687-0101.
+Please allow 2 days notice.
+A docent will be present to get you started and answer any questions.
+The OGM Gift Shop will also be open from 12pm to 4pm, Tuesday through Saturday, and for museum tour visitors.
 The museum has launched a new program for self-guided tours.
 Kiosks are programmed with information about exhibits and museum history.